d2l-ai/d2l-en/chapter_introduction/index.md

 This problem is typically known as *clustering*.
 * Can we find a small number of parameters that accurately capture the relevant properties of the data?
-The trajectories of a ball are quite well described by velocity, diameter, and mass of the ball.
+The trajectories of a ball are well described by velocity, diameter, and mass of the ball.
 Tailors have developed a small number of parameters that describe human body shape fairly accurately